Thrive Market and ButcherBox are two delivery services with very noticeable differences.

 However, your meat box should arrive within two days once shipped from the warehouse.

-Since Thrive market works as an online supermarket, many customers also order miscellaneous products with their meat.
+Since Thrive market works as an online supermarket, many customers also order miscellaneous products with their quality meat.
 If so, you will be able to put together a “frozen box” which separates your frozen items from your non-frozen ones .

 Like ButcherBox, if you are not home for the delivery, your box should stay frozen or cool for several hours on your doorstep due to the dry ice.